WithoutHaste/BergeOutlineEditor/README.md

 ## Warnings

 Berge is built entirely for my own use, so feature development will end as soon as it works well enough for my projects.
 The gui is built for my screen and viewing habits.
+- I'm hopping between Berge and Notepad++ depending on which one is easier to do the current editing in.
+Berge for managing the sections (outline linked to final text), and Notepad++ for rearranging big pieces of the file.

 Berge is built for small projects.
 It loads the entire text of the document at once, so a large document could cause it to run out of memory.